flowonyx/bcnotify/README.md

 `bcnotify` is a layer on top of [fsnotify.v1](http://github.com/go-fsnotify/fsnotify) to make it easier to work with.
 Includes recursive adding of directories and filtering events.

 ## Is it production ready?
-No. It has not yet been used in production and tests sometimes pass, sometimes fail for reasons I don't understand.
+No. It has not yet been used in production and tests sometimes pass, sometimes fail for reasons I don't understand, although I believe the problem is with the test code, not the package code.

 ## How do I use it?
 `bcnotify` monitors file system events.
 You begin by calling `NewFileSystemWatcher()` to get a `FileSystemWatcher`.
 You will want to make sure you call the `Close` method on that watcher to clean up when you are finished with it.